Rowadz/Erela/docs/README.md

 # Running the application

-After you generated an app, you need to
+After you generate an app, you need to

 - `npm install`
 - `npm run dev`